GamesCreed

 The dark but gritty style fits the theme of Killer Frequency, as the 80s were all about muted colors and neon lights, well, depending on the crowd you were a part of.
 Team 17 seems to have blended this all to give that 80’s over-the-top look without it taking away from the storyline.
 While you can’t see the appearance of most of the characters, you can still see the influence of this style throughout KFAM, and it’s just what the 80s ordered.

-Killer frequency is fully voiced, and each character’s voice actor nailed what they need to do to make their characters come to life.
+Killer frequency is fully voiced, and each character’s voice actor nailed what they needed to do to make their characters come to life.
 The urgency and emotion of each of the callers as they talk to Forest and Peggy is incredible because as the night wears on, the calls get more urgent.

 Killer Frequency, Screenshot, Gamescreed

 As Forest unravels the story behind why the Whistling Man is back, you will discover that each of the callers has a connection to one another, and this is easily portrayed by what each caller says about a different caller if they mention them.
-Even the voice acting for the paid advertisements that you play in-game is done well and geared towards that 80s sound.
+Even the voice acting for the paid advertisements that you play in-game is done well and geared towards that ’80s sound.

 Overall, Killer Frequency is another success that Team17 can add to their list of titles, from a storyline filled with twists and amazing voice acting to keep you locked into the story.
-There is always something to do within KFAM’S studio, whether you hunt down killer records to add to your collection or just spend a few minutes trying to make that perfect shot.
+There is always something to do within KFAM’s studio, whether you hunt down killer records to add to your collection or just spend a few minutes trying to make that perfect shot.

 4.9